-The Project has 3 main components; (i) Enhancing procurement reforms (ii) Capacity building (iii) Up-grading and improvement of the Procurement Information Systems.
-This came to an end in March 2012 after obtaining a three-month extension and there is a possibility to de- velop a successor project in 2013.
+The Project has 3 main components; (i) Enhancing pro- curement reforms (ii) Capacity building (iii) Up-grading and improvement of the Procurement Information Sys- tems.
+This came to an end in March 2012 after obtaining a three-month extension and there is a possibility to develop a successor project in 2013.
 AfDB promised to fund the project.
 15 out of 19 countries have modern procurement laws that are compliant to COMESA Directives.
-To determined, exact level of compliance, an assessment exercise was done in March 2012 to highlight gaps and corrective actions needed to achieve full compliance required to tiatives Regarding progress on formation of the regional procurement market, most of the 15 States are now participating in the market in line with tentative thresholds that were Experts (TCPE), made up of Heads of national procurement agencies PROMS system is now being utilised to support the Re- gional procurement market. and most countries are now advertising their Tenders on the regional PROMIS system.
-The project completed the design of a Handbook that will be used for training Procurement in the region.
+To determined, exact level of compliance, an assessment exercise was done in March 2012 to highlight gaps and corrective actions needed to achieve full compliance required to contribute effective to COMESA intra-regional trade ini- tiatives Regarding progress on formation of the regional procure- ment market, most of the 15 States are now participating in the market in line with tentative thresholds that were determined by the Technical Committee of Procurement Experts (TCPE), made up of Heads of national procure- ment agencies PROMS system is now being utilised to support the Re- gional procurement market. and most countries are now advertising their Tenders on the regional PROMIS system The project completed the design of a Handbook that will

 UA 5.658

 All Member States

 AfDB

-□ Promote good Governance through Transparency and Accountability; □ Build capacity in Public Procurement among Member States; Harmonise Public Procurement Laws and regulations
+Promote good Gov- ernance through Transparency and Accountability; Build capacity in Public Procurement among Member States; ☐ Harmonise Public Procurement Laws and regulations

 Enhancing Procurement Reforms & Capacity Projects

 -